LucasChan02/Co_Printing/Publication/Research_outline.typ

 Using the validated PSP model as the engine for generative design.

-*Objective Function:* Maximize the predicted strength along the entire seam (a "max-min" approach), eliminate the weakest link.
+Objective Function: Maximize the predicted strength along the entire seam, eliminate the weakest link.

-*Decision Variables:* Parameters defining the decomposition seam path and the vertical interlocking geometry.
+Decision Variables: Parameters defining the decomposition seam path and the vertical interlocking geometry.

-*Constraints:* Manufacturing limitations, including minimum bonding interval ($Delta t_"bond", min$, depend on layer printing time and printhead avoidance distance); maximum horizontal interlocking length ($(d_"inter")_max$ for neighbouring layers, depend on part geometry); minimum boundary incline angle in input geometry (to ensure sufficient bonding at the interface while providing clearance if multiple heads working on different layer).
+Constraints: Manufacturing limitations, including minimum bonding interval ($Delta t_"bond", min$, depend on layer printing time and printhead avoidance distance); maximum horizontal interlocking length ($(d_"inter")_max$ for neighbouring layers, depend on part geometry); minimum boundary incline angle in input geometry (to ensure sufficient bonding at the interface while providing clearance if multiple heads working on different layer).

 == Algorithm Implementation